wibblermatic/GetInterestTest/README.md

 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modified IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Save arguments to samconfig.toml**: If set to yes, the choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to the application.

-You can find the API Gateway Endpoint URL in the output values displayed after deployment.
+The API Gateway Endpoint URL is shown in the output values displayed after deployment.

-NB: in order to run via AWS API Gateway, at present the input parameters need to be defined by hand:
+NB: in order to run via AWS API Gateway, at present the input parameters need to be defined by hand (thse will be incorporated into the template for API Gateway in future release):
 * balance (decimal)
 * currency (e.g. £)